-New research . . . click here for new data on sap flow and sugar content of the sap of black walnut trees.
+Recent research . . . click here for relatively recent data on sap flow and sugar content of the sap of black walnut trees.

 During the 2013/14 season we were farmer cooperators working with Michael Farrell, Ph.D.
 (Henry II and Mildred A. Uihlein Director of The Uihlein Forest, Cornell University)